meiti-x/Dashlib.css/README.md

 #### Horizontal and vertical centering

-Additionally, Dasherry also includes an `.-mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal or vertical margins to `auto`.
+Additionally, Dashlib also includes an `.-mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal or vertical margins to `auto`.